cprieststephens/music-library/README.md

 - Use the command `npm start` to start your server.
 - Open Postman and enter http://localhost:3000.
 - See the table below for routes and methods for each operation.
-- When using routes that contain `:id`, you will need to replace this in your request with the ID number of the artist or album you are targeting.
+- When using routes that contain `:id`, you will need to replace this with the artist's or album's ID.
 - If you want to add an album to the database, you will need to add the artist first.
 - For POST and PUT requests, you will need to add information to the request body.
 Select `Body` and `raw`, then select JSON from the dropdown.
-Data in the request body should be written in JSON format.
 - POST and PUT requests for artists will need `name` and `genre` data e.g.

 ```
 {
   "name": "test",
-  "genre": "rock"
+  "genre": "test"
 }
 ```

 - POST and PUT requests for albums will need `name`, `year` and `artistId` data e.g.

 ```